jeremiahishere/dockerchain/README.md

 3. Parse the yaml file and loop through the repos

 3a. clone the first repo into the repos directory

-3b. run `docker build -e dockerchain/1` on the dockerfile in the directory 3c. go to the next directory
+3b. run `docker build -e dockerchain/<image_name>` on the dockerfile in the directory

+3c. go to the next directory

 3d. run the dockerfile ast parser

-3e. change the from node to point at dockerchain/1
+3e. change the from node to point at dockerchain/<image_name>

 3f. output the updated dockerfile

-3g. run `docker build -e dockerchain/2` on the new dockerfile 3h. repeat e through g on all of the repos in the yaml file, incrementing the build number on each one
+3g. run `docker build -e dockerchain/<second_image_name>` on the new dockerfile

+3h. repeat e through g on all of the repos in the yaml file, changing the image name on each one

 ## Contributing